Davismk3/FDM-solvers-navier-stokes/README.md

 # Navier-Stokes and Heat Equation Finite Volume Solver

 This repository contains a series of Python modules implementing the finite volume method for solving the Navier-Stokes equations (including advection/convection, diffusion, and pressure terms) and a coupled heat equation.
-While the work here is original, much of the underlying algorithmic inspiration is derived from **Prof. Tony Saad’s** YouTube lectures, for which I am deeply grateful.
+While the code and math work here is original, the algorithms were taken from **Prof. Tony Saad’s** YouTube lectures: https://www.youtube.com/@ProfessorSaadExplains

 ---